tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 # Getting Started

 It was pretty clear I needed to be able to perform actions against a browser, evaluate the state of elements, and test assertions against both the state and resources that were loaded.
 [Selenium/WebDriver][1] provides some of the capabilities I need, but not all of them.
-Another option would be a proxy between a Selenium implementation and the web server, but this seems like I&#8217;m layering on extra complexity.
+Another option would be a proxy between a Selenium implementation and the web server, but this seems like I'm layering on extra complexity.
 After looking at several headless browsers, I decided [PhantomJS][2] had the closest set of features I needed.

 I started with a script to test the LessThanDot.com login process.
 This gives me a lot of the basics I need, allowing me to come back later to add the more complex logic I will need for a modular SPA with delayed loading animations and so on.
 Knowing the fragility that occurs any time you write code directly against a browser page, I chose to separate my test script from the browser control logic from the page definitions.
 I based my abstractions on the [PageObject][3] pattern to define and maintain the individual pages separately from the control logic and the test steps.